electron-elements/send-feedback/docs/methods.md

 #### `logs`

-This is array by default, if you want to attach logs to body you can push the file path to this array.
+This is array by default, if you want to attach logs to body (The issue discription provided by user) you can push the file path to this array.

 #### `removeDefaultStyles`

 A property if set to true, will remove the default styles.
-Will be inherited from class exported if set to `true`.
+This property can be inherited from constructor class of this custom element if set to `true`.

 #### `customStyles`

 A property that you can set to add custom css.

 #### `loaderSuccessText`
 * default `✔ Feedback sent.`